chen4119/sambal.dev/content/doc/guides/collection.md

 }
 ```

-Blog posts generally have a list of tags like so
+Also, blog post usually has a list of tags like so

 ```js
 {